Emigbanam/PythonData-Science-Practice-Repository/README.md

-# Exploratory Data Analysis (EDA) - Online Retail Dataset
+# Exploratory Data Analysis (EDA) Collection

-## Project Overview
+## Overview
-This project performs **Exploratory Data Analysis (EDA)** on an online retail dataset to uncover patterns and insights.
-The analysis includes:
+This repository contains a collection of **Exploratory Data Analysis (EDA)** projects on various datasets.
+The goal is to uncover patterns, insights, and trends using data visualization and statistical analysis.

+### Key Aspects of Each Analysis:
 - Data cleaning and preprocessing
 - Statistical summaries
-- Data visualization using `matplotlib` and `seaborn`
+- Visualizations using `matplotlib` and `seaborn`

-## Dataset
-The dataset used in this project is `Online Retail.csv`, which contains transaction records from an online store.
+- Key insights and interpretations

+This repository will be **regularly updated** with new projects, and existing analyses may be revised with additional insights.

 ## Repository Structure
+Each dataset has a dedicated Jupyter Notebook for its EDA.
+The structure is as follows:
-- `Project X.ipynb`: Jupyter Notebook containing the full EDA
+- `Project_X.ipynb`: Jupyter Notebook containing the full analysis for a dataset
-- `Online Retail.csv`: The dataset used in the analysis (not included in this repository)
+- `Online Retail.csv` (not included in the repository): The dataset used in the analysis

 ## Getting Started
 ### Prerequisites